Trova: The founders

 Pepe Sánchez, born José Sánchez (Santiago de Cuba, 19 March 1856 – 3 January 1918), is known as the father of the trova style and the creator of the Cuban bolero.
 He had some experience in bufo, but had no formal training in music.
 With remarkable natural talent, he composed numbers in his head and never wrote them down.
-As a result, most of these numbers are now lost for ever, though some two dozen or so survive because friends and disciples wrote them down.
+As a result, most of these numbers are now lost forever, though some two dozen or so survive because friends and disciples wrote them down.
 His first bolero, Tristezas, is still remembered today.
 He also created advertisement jingles before the radio.
 He was the model and teacher for the great trovadores who followed him.

-The first, and one of the longest-lived, was Sindo Garay, born Antonio Gumersindo Garay Garcia (Stgo de C. 12 April 1867 – Havana, 17 July 1968).
+The first, and one of the longest-lived, was Sindo Garay, born Antonio Gumersindo Garay Garcia (Santiago de Cuba, 12 April 1867 – Havana, 17 July 1968).
 He was the most outstanding composer of trova songs, and his best have been sung and recorded many times.
-Perla marina, Adios a La Habana, Mujer bayamesa, El huracan y la palma, Guarina and many others are now part of Cuba's heritage.
+Perla marina, Adiós a La Habana, Mujer bayamesa, El huracán y la palma, Guarina and many others are now part of Cuba's heritage.
 Garay was also musically illiterate – in fact, he only taught himself the alphabet at 16 – but in his case not only were scores recorded by others, but there are recordings as well.

 In the 1890s Garay got involved in the Cuban War of Independence, and decided a stay in Hispaniola (Haiti and Dominican Republic) would be a good idea.
 It was, and he came back with a wife.
 Garay settled in Havana in 1906, and in 1926 joined Rita Montaner and others to visit Paris, spending three months there singing his songs.
 He broadcast on radio, made recordings and survived into modern times.
-He used to say "Not many men have shaken hands with both Jose Marti and Fidel Castro!"
+He used to say "Not many men have shaken hands with both José Martí and Fidel Castro!"
 Carlos Puebla, whose life spanned the old and the new trova, told a good joke about him: "Sindo celebrated his 100th birthday several times – in fact, whenever he was short of money!"